For a definition of terms used in this section, see Definitions.

 - Anglers may purchase baitfish from a New Hampshire baitshop for use on the Connecticut River and its setbacks only, provided the baitshop is Vermont-licensed, and the baitfish are accompanied by a Vermont-issued baitfish transportation receipt.
 For the purposes of this paragraph, the Connecticut River is defined as all waters of the river including the bays, setbacks, and tributaries, only to the first highway bridge crossing said tributaries on the Vermont side.

-- Baitfish may be held beyond the 96-hour period on the water in a pen or baitbox 25 cubic feet or less in volume.
+- Anglers shall not transport baitfish away from waters of the state by motorized vehicle.
+Baitfish may be held indefinitely on the water in a pen or baitbox not exceeding 25 cubic feet in volume.

 - Commercially prepared and preserved baitfish and fish eggs available from retail stores may be purchased and used as bait, and may be taken home and kept for later use, provided they are retained in the original packaging at all times.

-- Any person who buys baitfish for resale or sells baitfish is required to obtain a Commercial Bait Dealers permit from the Commissioner.
-Only persons operating a place of business and offering baitfish for sale to the public may apply for and hold a Commercial Bait Dealers permit.
+- Any person who buys baitfish for resale or sells baitfish is required to obtain a Commercial Bait Dealers Permit from the Commissioner.

-- Commercial Bait Dealers may sell as bait: eastern silvery minnow, fathead minnow, bluntnose minnow, emerald shiner, golden shiner, spottail shiner, common shiner, mimic shiner, creek chub, fallfish, blacknose dace, longnose dace, northern redbelly dace, white sucker, longnose sucker, and banded killifish.
+- Commercial Bait Dealers may sell as bait only those species of fish above, with the exception of yellow perch.
 Commercial Bait Dealers may also sell rainbow smelt as bait, provided they are obtained from a fish hatchery approved by the Commissioner, or harvested and sold for use on the same waterbody on which the Bait Dealer is located as per below.

 - Commercial Bait Dealers must declare in their permit application if they will be a Statewide baitfish dealer, or a Waterbody-Specific baitfish dealer.